AbramsGroup/HTPolyNet/_sources/example-tutorials/3-VE-STY/run.rst.txt

     INFO> AmberTools> generating GAFF parameters from GMA.mol2 INFO> GMA: 516.61 g/mol

-Next are the diastereomers that are implied by symmetry.
+Next are the diastereomers that are implied by stereocenters.
 Note that these are just built, not parameterized:

 .. code-block:: console